-To assist the Employer in determining the Fringe Benefit Value of vehicles provided this FBT year, Autopia has attempted to obtain a Fringe Benefit Tax (FBT) declaration from each of your Employees on AutoPackage.
+The FBT Report assists the employer in providing all the relevant details in determining the Fringe Benefit Value of vehicles held during the current FBT Year.
+Autopia has attempted to obtain a Fringe Benefit declaration from each of your employees on Autopackage.

 You should verify that you have collected either sufficient post-tax Employee Contributions to eliminate the Fringe Benefit Value and/or sufficient pre-tax FBT Allowance Contributions to cover the FBT value of each vehicle.

-i.
 Make a one-off payroll adjustment to adjust the post-tax Employee Contributions retrospectively, effectively eliminating the Fringe Benefit liability and any resulting FBT on the car.
-(You can use our FBT Calculator 2019 to assist with this – Download here) Or
+(You can use our FBT Calculator 2019 to assist with this – download here) OR

 Deduct the value of the FBT from the Employee’s pre-tax salary in the next available payroll (if possible).

-1. Calculate the FBT liability on the vehicle using this formula –
+Calculate the FBT liability on the vehicle using this formula:

 Include this vehicle in your FBT return.
 Employer will incur FBT on this vehicle.

-Due to the timing of Employer’s payroll, Autopia’s invoice cycle, changing FBT statutory rates, days available in the FBT year and a range of other factors, Employee’s salary deductions will rarely exactly match the Fringe Benefit Value of the vehicle.
+Due to the timing of employer’s payroll, Autopia’s invoice cycle, days available in the FBT year and a range of other factors, employee’s salary deductions will rarely exactly match the Fringe Benefit Value of the vehicle.

 There is no concern for alarm here and any mismatch can be managed by following the instructions in Q2.